 Then, as we approach adolescence, a lot of information deemed unimportant gets weeded out of the brain by a process known as synaptic pruning.

-By the time we’re ten years old, we’ve pruned away 50% of the synapses we had when we were 2-year-olds.
-(2)
+By the time we’re ten years old, our brains have pruned away 50% of the synapses we had when we were 2-year-olds.
+(5)

-By developing new neural connections and allowing unimportant ones to die, our brains reprogram themselves and adapt to a changing environment.
+By developing new neural connections and allowing unimportant ones to wither, our brains continue to rewire themselves to adapt to a changing environment.

 But it doesn’t have to be this way.